enowars/bambictf/README.md

 ## Rsync stuff
 - `while true; do rsync /services/data/*.json benni@bambi.enoflag.de:/services/EnoCTFPortal_bambi7/scoreboard; sleep 5; done` TODO ask Lucas about loops and stuff

+## Running the actual CTF
+* terraform easily takes 30-60 minutes
+* build more configs than you actually expect, to have a safeguard
+* to add a new team during the CTF
+  * increase teamcount in terraform and run `terraform apply`
+  * add new team on EnoEngine `ctf.json`, and reapply config (see there)